-- 1. Consider the books among which they can choose, and rank their top three choices. - 2.
+- 1. Consider the essential questions.
+Choose one of them to investigate as part of the project. - 2.
 Be placed in a small group.
-Each group will include both schools, and conversation will concern the shared text as well as thematic connections to students' lives. - 3.
+Each group will include students from both schools, and conversation will concern the shared text as well as thematic connections to students' lives. - 3.
 Respond to the prompts which their student coaches from English 381 (two or three of you per group) post, using Canvas. - 4.
 Individually or in small groups at their own schools, create a final project for their book.
 Their student coaches will assign the project to the groups. - 5.
-Visit UWSP on Friday, May 3rd.
-They will present their projects to you and to other students; they will do a variety of activities; and they will have lunch in Debot.
+Participate in the Virtual Field Trip Experience on Friday, May 7th.
+They will present their projects to you and to other students and do a variety of activities.